+Syncrude relies on a large contingent of skilled tradespeople who are hired through our contractors to contribute to sustainable maintenance turnarounds and the construction of new projects.
 Our commitment is to first employ Albertans and Canadians for contract labour.
-If unions are unable to source Canadian workers, they will, through their union counterparts, seek tradespeople in the United States and then other countries, if needed.
+If unions are unable to source Canadian workers, they will seek tradespeople in the United States and then other countries, if needed.

 To manage skilled labour requirements, Syncrude continues to work with partners on initiatives that will develop more skilled workers in Canada.
-As well, we continue to make strategic investments that encourage youth to choose trades as a career, such as the Father Patrick Mercredi High School Science and Technology Centre in Fort McMurray, CAREERS: The Next Generation, Skills Canada and programs at Keyano College.
+We also continue to make strategic investments that encourage youth to choose trades as a career.

 Overall, labour supply in Alberta is expected to be in balance with demand between 2016 and 2025.
-However, there will be a large requirement for new entrants into the skilled trades workforce to offset the anticipated high level of retirements.
-This requirement is expected to be met by new entrants to the workforce plus workers recruited from other industries and regions.
+However, there will be a large requirement for new entrants into the skilled trades workforce to offset the anticipated high level of retirements, and specific skill shortages are still possible.

-Employment is anticipated to be increasingly sustained by the rising need for workers on sustaining capital and maintenance projects, versus new construction projects.
-This is due to the significant expansion of oil sands production capacity over the last decade.
-Meeting peak labour demand periods for shutdowns, turnarounds and outages could become a growing challenge.
+Employment will be increasingly sustained by the rising need for workers on sustaining capital and maintenance projects versus new construction projects.
+Meeting peak labour demand periods for shutdowns, turnarounds and outages will become a growing challenge.
 Workers seeking employment in other provinces, such as potential resource projects in BC and Manitoba, will also tighten markets for skilled workers in Alberta.

-About 85 per cent of needed workers are sourced through the Building Trades of Alberta, which represents 16 trade unions and 75,000 union members, and which has the ability to draw from union halls across Canada.
+Syncrude sourced about 85 per cent of contract workers through the Building Trades of Alberta, which represents 16 trade unions and 75,000 union members, and which has the ability to draw from union halls across Canada.
 In the event that workers cannot be found in Canada, the Building Trades then sources from the United States and overseas where skills and certifications are comparable to those in our country.
-Syncrude continues to be successful in providing jobs for Canadian maintenance and construction workers; in 2015, temporary foreign workers comprised about one per cent of our contractor workforce.
+Syncrude continues to be successful in providing jobs for Canadian maintenance and construction workers; in 2016, Canadian workers comprised 100 per cent of our contractor workforce.

 Skilled tradespeople sourced from outside of Canada and who work at Syncrude are protected by all Canadian labour regulations, as well as the respective collective agreements Syncrude contractor companies have with various unions.
-They are treated and compensated the same as any domestic worker, and the federal government provides assurance of this through random workplace inspections.
+They are treated and compensated the same as any domestic worker, and the federal government provides assurance of this through unannounced visits to the workplace.
 Sponsoring unions and the Alberta government (through Alberta Advanced Education’s Apprenticeship and Industry Training system) also conduct their own independent audits and verifications.

 We provide opportunities for skilled apprentices primarily through the various contractor companies that are employed on the Syncrude site.
 Syncrude’s contractual expectation is that apprentices will comprise between 25 to 30 per cent of all the skilled workers on any given project; these are to be equally distributed between the first and final years of the applicable trade apprenticeship.
-Apprentice ratios are measured quarterly by Syncrude.
-Expectations were not met in 2015, and Syncrude has asked the Building Trades unions and contractors to work to bridge the gap and provide greater work opportunities for apprentices.
+Apprentice ratios are measured quarterly by Syncrude and expectations were met in 2016.

 Syncrude recognizes our on-site suppliers and contractors can impact our operations and reputation, and we expect them to meet standards comparable to ours for occupational health and safety, human rights, working conditions, business ethics, environmental protection, regulatory compliance and sub-contracting.
 This includes at a minimum, compliance with all applicable acts, laws and regulations.
 Our contract clauses cover numerous environmental, social and governance factors which are monitored through periodic audits and inspections.
 Management responsibility for this lies with Syncrude’s Chief Executive Officer, Chief Financial Officer (and Vice-President of Business Services) and the Manager of Procurement.

-Syncrude also provided $130,000 to CAREERS: The Next Generation to support its ongoing outreach efforts and training and apprenticeship programs, including the 2015 CAREER Expo in Fort McMurray.
+Syncrude provided $100,000 to CAREERS: The Next Generation to support its ongoing outreach efforts and training and apprenticeship programs.

 Syncrude’s Labour Relations Executive Steering Committee, which is composed of senior Syncrude leaders, assesses our labour workforce needs and develops strategies to meet them.
 The committee also oversees Syncrude’s engagement with several external stakeholder organizations that work to influence labour market outcomes through a multi-pronged approach encompassing apprentice recruitment, training and supply; journeyman recruitment, training and supply; and immigration.